zpostfacto/vjson/README.md

 # Really?
 Another JSON parser?

-My biggest complaint with other JSON libs is how tedius it can be to write code to load up a file.
+My biggest complaint with other JSON libs is how tedious it can be to write code to load up a file.
 Specifically:

 - Code to traverse the DOM should not require an excessive number of ``if``